-- 1. Notes the close transatlantic relationship based on shared core values and respect for basic, universal and non-negotiable human rights, such as the right to a fair trial and the ban on arbitrary detention; welcomes the close transatlantic cooperation on a wide range of international human rights issues - 2.
-Expresses concern for the well-being of the hunger striking detainees as well as those being force fed and expresses its grave concern over the mental and physical condition of the prisoners, a number of whom have been submitted to torture or inhumane and degrading treatment, - 3.
+- 2. Expresses concern for the well-being of the hunger striking detainees as well as those being force fed and expresses its grave concern over the mental and physical condition of the prisoners, a number of whom have been submitted to torture or inhumane and degrading treatment, - 3.
 Reiterates its call to the US authorities to close the Guantánamo Bay detention camp immediately and prohibit in all circumstances the use of torture or ill-treatment; calls for those inmates who have been cleared for release to be released, transferred to their home countries or other countries for resettlement, and for the remaining detainees to be charged in a civil court with fair trial standards; - 4.
 Request that the US authorities guarantee independent medical assessment and care of the detainees and supports the position of the ICRC to reject force-feeding as a violation of basic freedoms of the individuals; asks the US authorities to ensure that the prisoners' lawyers are kept fully informed about developments related to the heath and well-being of their clients and allow access to UNHRC experts, NGOs and media as appropriate; - 5.
 Agrees with statements made by the UN High Commissioner for Human Rights that while international law requires that there must be no impunity for acts of terrorism, crimes or atrocities, human rights are universal and apply to all persons, including those suspected of having committed the most serious crimes and that people deprived of their liberty must be treated with humanity and with respect for their inherent dignity; - 6.
 Points out that the continuing detention without charge or trial of these men is contrary to basic principles of justice; underlines that the arbitrary detention is in clear breach of international law which severely undermines the United States' stance as an upholder of human rights; - 7.
 Is deeply concerned over the continued obstacles the NDAA has created for the closure of the detention facility, as well as for the trial of detainees in civilian courts, where warranted, or for their release; is of the view that those Guantanamo detainees against whom charges have been brought should be tried in civilian courts, particularly as the military commissions do not meet international fair trial standards; - 8.
-Urges President Obama to appoint someone within the White House to assist with the repatriation or resettlement of those detainees who have been cleared for release - 9.
-Recalls the EU Member States' readiness to help the US close down Guantanamo and calls on the VP/HR to coordinate a joint EU Member States' initiative to urge the US President to act as well as offering to receive additional Guantanamo inmates on

-European soil, especially the approximately dozen men cleared for release who cannot return to their home countries
+Urges the US to reconsider the closing of its only civilian flight into Guantanamo Bay which would limit the access of the press and civil society members - 9.
+Recalls the EU Member States' readiness to help the US close down Guantanamo and calls on the VP/HR to coordinate a joint EU Member States' initiative to urge the US President to act as well as offering to receive additional Guantanamo inmates on European soil, especially the approximately dozen men cleared for release who cannot return to their home countries